Dreambound

 Frequently Asked Questions

-What are the requirements to become a medication aide in Ohio?
+How to become a qualified medication aide in Ohio?

 To become a Medication Aide in Ohio, you must complete a state-approved training program that includes classroom instruction and clinical practice.
 After finishing the training, you need to pass a competency evaluation exam.
 Additionally, you must hold a valid Certified Nurse Aide (CNA) certification and undergo a criminal background check.

-How much does a medication aide make in Ohio?
+How much do medication aides make in Ohio?

 The average salary for a Medication Aide in Ohio is approximately $45,082 per year, which breaks down to around $21.67 per hour.
 This can vary based on experience, location, and the specific healthcare facility.